fzqneo/smartssd-image/README.md

 ## Todo

+- [ ] Profile image decode time in MobileNet/ResNet/Faster-RCNN inference
+- [ ] Determine 3~4 DNN models to be used in the paper
+- [ ] Find or create a PNG data set
+- [ ] Create skeleton of emulated storage API
+- [x] Create cgroup for host and emulated disk
+- [x] Implement emulated JPEG ASIC that scales decode time based on software decode time
 - [x] Store all images' meta info (file name, original file size, image size) to MySQL.
 - [x] Convert and save image in PPM format
 - [x] Benchmark FS and RGB on PPM files